 Button Tree Card: A simple but effective idea is to draw a triangle on the front of a piece of folded card.
 Fill the triangle with old buttons.
 Stick a square of silver foil paper at the base to resemble a shiny bucket and at the top of the triangle in the shape of a star.
 Your button tree is complete.

-Glitter Snowflake Card: Earlier on this page I described how to make your own snowflakes.
+Shiny Snowflake Card: Earlier on this page I described how to make your own snowflakes.
 Why not try sticking them to coloured card as well.
-When you have done this, dot blobs of glue on the snowflake and cover with glitter.
-Let the extra glitter slide off the card into a bowl so you don’t waste any.
-And there you have it – a glittering snowflake card.
-In a similar way, you can make gift tags by using glue and glitter to trim the edges of the tags – or maybe draw a simple star or bell shape with a glue stick and sprinkle with glitter.
+When you have done this, dot blobs of glue on the snowflake and cover with little scraps of foil from sweet wrappings.
+And there you have it – a glistening snowflake card.
+In a similar way, you can make gift tags by using glue and shiny paper to trim the edges of the tags.
 Have fun.

 Popcorn and Cranberry Garland